m5c/RestifyReplicationPackage/mkdocs/index.md

 All you need to replicate our findings, reuse our data or tools.

  > **The simplest way to replicate our study findings**, is [the prepared docker image](https://github.com/m5c/RestifyJupyter#dockerized-notebook).
-Within just a few minutes you can power up your own Jupyter Notebook and replicate all statics and figures printed in the paper submission.
+Within just a few minutes you can power up a Jupyter Notebook and replicate all statistics and figures of our paper.
 You only need docker and a browser.

 ## About